Galaxidi: Archaeological Collection of Galaxidi

-More than 100 bronze vessels and utensils from Galaxeidi are found scattered in 15 museums in America and Europe.
-They have all been illegally exported in the 19th century.
-In 1973 these vessels were identified through the discovery of a bell-shaped lekythos and a tall handle, which reminded of the two lekythoi of the British Museum and the one in Edinburgh which bear the indication “Galaxeidi”.
+More than 100 bronze vessels and utensils from Galaxeidi are to be found in fifteen museums across America and Europe.
+These were all 'illegally exported' in the 19th century.
+In 1973 these vessels were identified through the discovery of a bell-shaped lekythos and a tall handle, reminiscent of two lekythoi in the British Museum and one in Edinburgh which bear the indication “Galaxeidi”.